NapthaAI/naptha-sdk/README.md

 Choose whether you want to interact with a *local* or *hosted* Naptha node.
 For a local node, set ```NODE_URL=http://localhost:7001``` in the .env file.
 To use a hosted node, set e.g. ```NODE_URL=https://node.naptha.ai``` or ```NODE_URL=https://node2.naptha.ai``` in the .env file.

-## 4. Interact with the Naptha Hub
+## 🌐 Interacting with the Naptha Hub

 You can use the CLI to see a list of available nodes: